Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 | Power Passthough^1^ | SENSOR VIN | VIN | 12-36V , 200mA max voltage supply for powering the connected analog device(s) |
 | ^^ | ^^ | PWR_GND | ground supply for external power supply if the Duet ground is not used, see the Power Pass Though section below  |
 Notes:
-^1^ User the power and ground pass through the ADC board is optional, see Power Pass Through section below
+^1^ Using the power and ground pass through the ADC board is optional, see Power Pass Through section below

 ## Power Pass Through